Makena-Maryann/Akan-name/README.md

 # Akan-name

-It is an app that gives the user their Akan name.

-# Akan-name

 #### This is an application that takes a user's birthday, calculates the day of the week they were born and gives them their Akan name depending on their gender.

 #### By **Maryann Makena**